DevilXD/TwitchDropsMiner/README.md

 • Please ensure your editor won't trim the spaces upon saving the file.
 -->

-@Suz1e - For the entirety of the Chinese (简体中文) translation.
+@Suz1e - For the entirety of the Chinese (简体中文) translation and revisions.
+@wwj010 - For the Chinese (简体中文) translation corrections and revisions.
 @nwvh - For the entirety of the Czech (Čeština) translation.
 @ThisIsCyreX - For the entirety of the German (Deutsch) translation.